wyasul/thermo-simulation/README.md

 If you encounter any issues while setting up or running the application, please check the following:

 1. Ensure you have the correct versions of Node.js and npm installed.
-2. Make sure all dependencies are properly installed by running `npm install` in both the root directory and the `frontend/` directory.
+2. Make sure all dependencies are properly installed by running `npm install` in the root directory
 3. Check that ports 3000 and 3001 are not being used by other applications on your machine.

 If problems persist, please email wyattsullivan02@gmail.com, or text 307-699-2974.